 Evolutionary Theory: Is This All There Is? was a successful day-conference chaired by Peter Cave on October 31st.
 Evolutionary Theory was discussed in relation to human psychology, ethics and the meaning of life by Susan Blackmore, Simon Blackburn, John Cottingham, David Papineau, Janet Radcliffe Richards, Michael Reiss and Richard Norman.

 The sell-out Darwin Day Lecture 2009 was held on 11th February at Conway Hall.
 Sir David King posed the question, “Can British Science Rise to the New Challenges of the Twenty-First Century?”
-Chaired by Professor Richard Dawkins, Vice-President of the BHA.
+Chaired by Professor Richard Dawkins, Patron of the BHA.
 Video and report of the lecture.

 In the Voltaire Lecture 2009, chaired by Polly Toynbee, Kenan Malik explored the relationship between science, race and Darwinism under the banner, “The Guilt of Science?
 Race, Science and Darwin”.
 The event took place on April 23rd 2009 at Conway Hall.
 Read a report of the lecture.